 But then I had to smile at the scene, considering how fitting it really was.
 When the castle was still home to the monarch and a working defense installation, merchants, tradesmen and artisans, working girls and buskers, chickens and goats would have crowded around its protective walls, just as tourists and all types of tradespeople are doing today.

 The UNESCO World Heritage people, on the other hand, have a major beef with the way the UK treats some of its heritage sites.
-They’re accusing the government of failure to protect their national heritage from ever-encroaching modern development.
+They accuse the government of failing to protect their national heritage from ever-encroaching modern development.
 In London, the Tower of London castle and Westminster Palace are dwarfed, squeezed from view and overshadowed by an alarming number of highrises.
 Since the early 2000s, the UN has issued warnings to the British government that it will put these listed historical sites on its endangered heritage list alongside those in Iraq, Afghanistan, and the Congo.
 Very embarrassing indeed!

 Below I put together a few images to illustrate the UNESCO point regarding the London Tower castle